Abbasid civil war (865–866): Beginning of hostilities

 With two members of the Abbasid dynasty now claiming to be caliph, war became inevitable.
-On al-Musta'in's side, Muhammad b.
-'Abdallah quickly took command of the military effort.
+On al-Musta'in's side, Muhammad ibn Abdallah quickly took command of the military effort.
 He ordered that all food shipments from Baghdad to Samarra be halted, and instructed allies in the Mosul region to do the same.
 Letters were sent by Muhammad to friendly commanders calling on them to mobilize their forces, and a recruitment drive was initiated in Baghdad.
 In preparation for a siege, the city was fortified, with the work being completed by February 22.
 The bridges and canals around al-Anbar were destroyed, flooding the area and hindering any possible enemy troop movements there.
 Muhammad also wrote to the tax officials throughout the empire, instructing them that their revenues were to be sent to Baghdad instead of Samarra.

 For his part, al-Mu'tazz wrote to Muhammad, urging him to declare allegiance to him.
 Soon after, al-Mu'tazz put his brother Abu Ahmad (the later al-Muwaffaq) in command of an army and instructed him to fight against al-Musta'in and Muhammad.
-The army, consisting of five thousand Turkish and Ferghanan (Faraghinah) soldiers under the leadership of Kalbatikin al-Turki and two thousand North African (Magharibah) soldiers under the leadership of Muhammad b.
-Rashid al-Maghribi, departed Samarra on February 24.
+The army, consisting of five thousand Turkish and Ferghanan (Faraghinah) soldiers under the leadership of Kalbatikin al-Turki and two thousand North African (Magharibah) soldiers under the leadership of Muhammad ibn Rashid al-Maghribi, departed Samarra on February 24.
 Six days later they arrived in Ukbara, where Abu Ahmad led the prayers in the name of al-Mu'tazz.
 The Turks and North Africans began looting the area between Ubkara and Baghdad, causing many of the local residents to abandon their estates and fields.
 On March 10, Abu Ahmad and his army appeared before the Shammasiyah gate on the East side of Baghdad, and the siege of the city began.